We’ve catalogued the five most important and commonly used 80’s and 90’s style Vaporwave fonts.

 As an audiovisual movement Vaporwave has very definite impressionist leanings.
 It’s proponents pair iconography of 80’s and 90’s culture with Muzak tropes – soft pastel gradients, anime screenshots and 3D renderings adorn albums characterised by pitched-down crooning, mid-tempo percussion and Smooth Jazz riffs.
 At it’s most affecting, as with our 20 best Vaporwave album covers of 2015, the pairing occupies a bizarre emotional headspace, unique to the genre.

-Accurately mimicking UI tropes that we associate with an embryonic information age reinforces the façade that Vaporwave works to construct and there are fonts that are inextricably associated to that era, which is why we’ve compiled of the five most essential Vaporwave fonts.
+Accurately mimicking UI tropes that we associate with an embryonic information age reinforces the façade that Vaporwave works to construct and there are fonts that are inextricably associated with that era, which is why we’ve compiled of the five most essential Vaporwave fonts.

 This is the font used by London-based Dream Catalogue, the Vaporwave record label behind 2015’s 新しい日の誕生 by 2814 – a cross-over success that made the leap from Bandcamp’s underground into the mainstream music press.
 Visually, their catalog is bathed in a Blue and Purple wash typically associated with 80’s Sci-Fi.
 In this spirit their logo, which utilises the aptly named ‘Alien Encounters’ typeface, invokes the forward leaning, horizontally sliced fonts of Blade Runner and Tron.